 And rather than leave well enough alone, ADP sued him to return his evidence, beginning a protracted legal battle that has cost the whistleblower all of his savings.

 After dragging this out for a year, while hoping for a judge to dismiss the case, the whistleblower’s lawyer published his counterclaims.
-That filing detailed the allegations made to SEC and FINRA, and, now officially in the public record, the whistleblower turned to social media.
+That filing detailed the allegations made to SEC and FINRA, and, now officially in the public record, the whistleblower’s case hit social media.

 Rightfully so, when people learned about ADP’s crimes, clients left the firm and its competitors pounced to win business from ADP.
 Meanwhile, former employees reached out to support the whistleblower’s claim.